copilotplayground/CopilotDev.NET/README.md

 * This implementation has been written from scratch and does not contain any third party code.
 The code is fully licenced under MIT by me.
 * Calling the endpoints of Github Copilot is governed by the terms of service of Github Copilot.
 Keep Fair Use in mind.
 * The implementation may break at any given time.
 The called HTTP endpoints **are not** part of a public API.
-* This API is not intended to be used for any production cases because it may break any moment and would violate the terms of service of Github Copilot.
+* This API is not intended to be used for any production cases because it may break any moment and would probably violate the terms of service of Github Copilot.

 # Usage